-The admission number for the year 2022-23 is 30.
+The admission number for this year is 30.

-Children will usually be admitted during the autumn term following their 4th birthday, however parents can request that the date their child is admitted to school is deferred until later in the year or until the term in which the child reaches compulsory school age.
-(Please note that parents cannot apply for and accept a Reception place and then defer that place until the beginning of Year 1); and
+Children will usually be admitted during the autumn term following their 4th birthday, however parents can request

+- (a) that the date their child is admitted to school is deferred until later in the year or until the term in which the child reaches compulsory school age.
+(Please note that parents cannot apply for and accept a Reception place and then defer that place until the beginning of Year 1); and - (b) parents can request that their child takes up the place part-time until the child reaches compulsory school age.
-(a)

-(b) parents can request that their child takes up the place part-time until the child reaches compulsory school age.